World Suicide Prevention Day 2017

-In the UK, someone takes their life every 90 minutes.
-This World Suicide Prevention Day, the NSPA and our members are encouraging people to take a minute to change a life, so every 90 minutes we'll be encouraging people to take a minute to do something than can have a positive impact on someone’s life.
+For World Suicide Prevention Day 2017, the NSPA and our members encouraged people to take a minute to change a life, so every 90 minutes we encouraged people to take a minute to do something that can have a positive impact on someone’s life.

 Find out more about what NSPA members are doing here.